 Follow a recipe like this one…just don’t add the salt if giving it to kids.

-Many gluten-free breakfast cereals are not fortified with vitamins and minerals because they are organic.
+Many organic breakfast cereals are not fortified with vitamins and minerals.

 14) Eat tinned sardines that include the bones